Mufurun/interactiveMap/README.md

 - [ ] Succession
   - [ ] Make instruction
   - [x] Shell to make it easier to update
+  - [x] Need a batch file for windows

 ## Distribution
  - All data should not be publicly available since those may include private information before revision.
  - The repo and its codes are public.